robbethencourt/elm-fp-dictionary/README.md

 add5 10 -- 15
 ```

+---

-### Higher Order functions
+### Higher Order function
-Higher order functions are those that take functions are arguments.
+A higher order functions is one that takes a function as an argument.
 A function is also considered a higher order function if it returns a function.
 ##### Return Function from Function example

 *example*